IlievskiV/IlievskiV.github.io/_tips/2023-02-06-python-profilers.md

 # Why
-The code ineffciency can be burried down into the layers of programming abstrations.
+The code inefficiency can be burried down into the layers of programming abstractions.
 For this reason it might be difficult to spot it.

 Nevertheless, code efficiency is always a desired property.
-Sometimes it could be of paramount importance and we need to prevent it.
+Sometimes it could be of paramount importance and we need to strive for it.

 # How